ColumbiaPython/Week-1-Introduction-to-Python-and-Data-Exploration/README.md

-# Introduction to Python and Data Exploration
+# Introduction to Python: Data Structure and Data Exploration
 The main goal of this lecture:

 ## Part one: class organization